BrunoBeltreGuzman/ssr_react/src/go/README.md

 # Init

-build react app and copy all files in foldel `build` them paste in root folder apche server
+build react app and copy all files in foldel `build` them paste in root folder go server

-Ready!!